ryancbutler/XDReplicate/README.md

 - vDisk information is copied to all farm servers utilizing robocopy
 - Imports missing vDisks
-- vDisk versions are imported to all sites
+- vDisk versions are imported to all or specific sites
-- vDisk override versions set to all sites
+- vDisk override versions set to all or specific sites
 - Remove any unneeded vDisk versions

 ### What this doesn't do?